 - Learn to use VA Video Connect through the VA mobile app store or by contacting your VA care team before any urgent problems arise.

-The Centers for Disease Control and Prevention (CDC) have released guidelines recommending that people in the U.S. wear homemade face coverings to prevent the spread of the novel coronavirus.
+The Centers for Disease Control and Prevention (CDC) have released guidelines recommending that people in the US wear masks or face coverings to prevent the spread of the novel coronavirus.

 Click here to learn more about VA’s response to COVID-19

 More COVID-19 information from the Centers for Disease Control and Prevention can be found here